Murder of Trisa Thornley: Execution

 On April 18, 1989, Florida Governor Bob Martinez signed a new death warrant for Adams, scheduling him to be executed on May 4, 1989.

 In a final bid to avoid his execution, Adams filed a series of last-minute appeals to the state and federal courts to delay the execution.
 Citrus County Circuit Judge William F. Edwards dismissed Adams's appeal on April 28, 1989.
 Afterwards, Adams appealed to the Florida Supreme Court on April 30, 1989.
 The Florida Supreme Court subsequently dismissed the appeal on May 3, 1989, and a follow-up federal appeal was denied by U.S. District Judge John H. Moore II the same day.
 Later that night, the 11th Circuit Court of Appeals also rejected another appeal from Adams.
-In the end, by a majority vote of 7–2, the U.S. Supreme Court dismissed Adam's final appeal.
+In the end, by a majority vote of 7–2, the U.S. Supreme Court dismissed Adams' final appeal.

-On May 4, 1989, 31-year-old Aubrey Dennis Adams Jr. was put to death by the electric chair at the Florida State Prison, and five minutes after the electric chair was switched on, Adams was pronounced dead at 7:09am.
+On May 4, 1989, 31-year-old Aubrey Dennis Adams Jr. was put to death by the electric chair at the Florida State Prison.
+He was pronounced dead at 7:09am, five minutes after the electric chair was switched on.
 For his last meal, Adams ordered one pound of popcorn shrimp, one pound of medium-size shrimp, one pound of jumbo shrimp (battered and fried), one loaf of garlic bread, french fries, pecan pie, pecan ice cream, and iced tea.

-At the time of Adams's execution, 15 of his family members and friends stood outside the prison.
-A group of ten protesters also rallied outside the prison to show opposition to Adams's execution.
+At the time of Adams' execution, 15 of his family members and friends stood outside the prison.
+A group of ten protesters also rallied outside the prison to show opposition to Adams' execution.
 Simultaneously, the family of the murdered girl Trisa Thornley gathered outside the prison to await the news of Adam's execution, and they applauded after it was confirmed by witnesses of the execution itself.

-20 years after Adams's execution, in 2009, Kelley Harriss, who was Thornley's former classmate, stated in an interview that her last memory of her late friend before her disappearance and murder was that they played a game of school, with Thornley being the teacher and Harriss herself was the student.
-She recounted the last day she spent with Thornley was a happy one.
+20 years after Adams' execution, in 2009, Kelley Harriss, who was Thornley's former classmate, stated in an interview that her last memory of her late friend before her disappearance and murder was that they played a game of school, with Thornley being the teacher and Harriss being the student.
+She recounted that the last day she spent with Thornley was a happy one.

 A 2008 news article reported that Aubrey Adams Jr. was one of six murderers notably executed for the murder of children in Florida.